A Description of Aut(dVn) and Out(dVn) Using Transducers: Preliminaries

 are partitions of \(\mathfrak{C}_n^d\), and \(\phi: F_1 \to F_2\) is a bijection.
 We call such sets \(F_1, F_2\) \textit{complete prefix codes} for \(\mathfrak{C}_n^d\).
 We then define the \textit{prefix exchange map} \(f_\phi:~\mathfrak{C}_n^d~\to~\mathfrak{C}_n^d\) by:

 If \(w\in F_1\) and \(x\in w\mathfrak{C}_n^d\), then

-Such prefix exchange maps are always homeomorphisms and the set of all such maps under composition forms the group \(dV_n\) (or just \(dV\) if \(n=2\)). \end{defn} \begin{remark} There is a complete prefix code for \(\mathfrak{C}_n^d\) of size \(m\) if and only if \(m\in (1 + (n-1)\mathbb{N})\).
-This is because all complete prefix codes can be obtained by starting with the trivial prefix code of size \(1\), and repeatedly splitting cones into \(n\) smaller cones. \end{remark}
+Such prefix exchange maps are always homeomorphisms and the set of all such maps under composition forms the group \(dV_n\) (or just \(dV\) if \(n=2\)). \end{defn} \begin{remark} There is a complete prefix code for \(\mathfrak{C}_n^d\) of size \(m\) if and only if \(m\in (1 + (n-1)\mathbb{N})\). \end{remark}